Click Create configuration in the top-right corner.

 Choose who generates the OTP code and how it's substituted into templates:

-- Generate on our side: TextPeak creates the code and substitutes
+TextPeak creates the one-time code and substitutes [code] into your templates.

-When Generate on our side is selected, configure the following:
+When TextPeak generates the code is selected, configure the following:

 Click Next to continue.